tenapril/minimal-mistakes/_posts/2017-10-24-first-post.md

 ---

 Hello there!
-This is my first post using Jekyll :D
+This is my first post in my blog.
+Hopefully i can share a lot to you guys later on.